Fez, Marrakech, Meknes, Rabat, four imperial capital cities for one Kingdom!

 Marrakech Jemaa El Fna Square

-The case was very interesting and revealing.
+The argument was very interesting and revealing.

 Of course, there was a part of chauvinism, but also the question of a legendary rivalry between these two iconic cities of the Kingdom.